Time (in)consistency of multistage distributionally robust inventory models with moment constraints: Multistage formulation

 \subsection{Distributionally robust formulations}

-Suppose now that the distribution of the demand process is not known, and we only have at our disposal information about the support and first and second moments.
+Suppose now that the distribution of the demand process is not known, and we only have at our disposal information about the support and first and second order moments.
 In this case, it is natural to use the framework previously developed for the single-stage problem (see Section \ref{singlestagesec}) to handle the distributional uncertainty at each stage.
 However, in the multistage setting, there is a nontrivial question of how to model the associated uncertainty in the joint distribution of demand.

-We will consider two formulations, one intuitively corresponding to the modeling choices of a policy maker who does not recompute his/her policy choices after each stage and one corresponding to a policy-maker who does.
+We will consider two formulations, one intuitively corresponding to the modeling choices of a policy maker who does not recompute her policy choices after each stage and one corresponding to a policy-maker who does.
 These two formulations are analogous to the two optimization models discussed in \cite{iye:05} and \cite{nil:05} in the framework of robust MDP, and can also be interpreted through the lens of (non)rectangularity of the associated families of priors (cf. \cite{ES,iye:05,nil:05}), as we will explore later in this section.
-We refer to these formulations as {\em multistage-static} and {\em multistage-dynamic}, respectively.
+We refer to these formulations as {\em multistage-static} and distributionally robust DP, respectively.
 Questions regarding the interplay between the sets of optimal policies of these two formulations are important from an implementability perspective, as a policy deemed optimal at time 0, but which does not remain optimal if the relevant decisions are re-examined at a later time, may not be implemented by the relevant stake-holders.
 We note that such considerations were one of the original motivations for the study of time consistency in economics (cf. \cite{Strotz55}).
-We further note that the particular definitions and formulations we introduce here are by no means the only way to define the relevant notions of time consistency, and again refer the reader to the survey by \cite{EJT}, and other recent papers in the optimization community (cf. \cite{iye:05,bod:06,carp,IPS}) for alternative perspectives.
+We further note that the particular definitions and formulations we introduce here are by no means the only way to define the relevant notions of time consistency, and again refer the reader to the survey by \cite{EJT}, and other recent papers in the optimization community (cf. \cite{iye:05,bod:06,carp,IPS,Homem.16,Shapiro17}) for alternative perspectives.

 We suppose that we have been given a sequence of closed (possibly unbounded) intervals $\ii_t = [\alpha_t,\beta_t] \subset \bbr$, $t = 1,\ldots,T$, and sequences of the corresponding means $\lbrace \mu_t, t=1,\ldots,T \rbrace$, and variances $\lbrace \sigma^2_t, t=1,\ldots,T \rbrace$.